 The efficiency of the spark plugs is crucial since it affects the engine’s overall effectiveness.
 As a result, various spark plugs are available for use in automobiles, sports cars, and race cars.

 Every car owner needs to be knowledgeable about this kind of thing.
-Keep reading to learn what happens if you don’t change spark plugs in your car.
+Keep reading to learn what happens if you don’t change the spark plugs in your car.

 What Happens If You Don’t Change Spark Plugs?

 Spark plugs are in charge of generating the energy that ignites the air-fuel combination in a vehicle’s combustion engine, allowing it to start.
 Your automobile won’t start or go anywhere if it doesn’t ignite.

 Because spark plug quality is tied to engine performance, it is why faulty or damaged spark plugs create issues, such as cold-starting difficulty or misfires during speed.

 When spark plugs deteriorate, the distance between the electrodes expands, increasing the likelihood of a malfunction.